-Nothing beats a good zip tie for a number of tasks, from bundling electrical wires to holding cords or other items out of the way.
-You should have a variety of these as well, of different lengths and thicknesses.
-Find variety packs at truck stops or hardware stores.
+Nothing beats a good zip tie for many tasks, from bundling electrical wires to holding cords or other items out of the way.
+Store a variety of these in different lengths and thicknesses.
+You can typically find variety packs at truck stops or hardware stores.

 28. Heat shrink tubing

 Heat shrink tubing is another good hack for emergency electrical repairs.
 Use it to cover two spliced wires and keep them safe from the elements.
-It’s good to have multiple sizes.
+It’s smart to carry multiple sizes.
 The color of the tubing usually indicates the size or gauge.

 You might need to melt heat-shrink tubing to make emergency electrical repairs.
 Keep a lighter (and extra fluid) around for a fast flame.
 Disposable, stick-style lighters are cheap and easy to find.
-Or invest in a good Zippo that will last a lifetime.
+You can also invest in a good Zippo that will last a lifetime.

-Carry an extra jug of oil with you.
-If your tractor springs a serious leak, you’ll want to repair it ASAP.
+Carry at least one jug of oil with you.
+If your tractor springs a serious leak, you will need to repair it as quickly as possible.
 Having an extra gallon of oil can tide you over until you get to a repair station.
 It can help keep you from being stranded and your engine from seizing.
 You can also use it to top off between oil changes.

-Coolant is as vital to your engine as oil, and having an extra jug with you to top off your fluids or even to keep you going if you have to do an emergency hose repair is critical.
+Coolant is as vital to your engine as oil.
+Bringing an extra jug with you to top off your fluids or even to keep you going when doing an emergency hose repair is critical.
 Always have an extra gallon with you, and remember to replace it as you use it.

 The road can be a messy place.
 Have rags and a roll of disposable shop towels ready to quickly clean up spills or grease.

-A universal lubricant, WD-40, is good for everything from getting gears moving again to quieting squeaky doors and fixtures.
-It’s surprisingly useful for cleaning things too, like removing stubborn markers or glue marks from metal surfaces or removing wax from seals that have melted into a wooden floor.
+As a universal lubricant, WD-40 works well for various projects, from getting gears moving again to quieting squeaky doors and fixtures.
+It’s surprisingly useful for cleaning things, too.
+You can use it to erase stubborn glue marks from metal surfaces or remove wax from seals that have melted into a wooden floor.

 35. Spare fuses

-A blown fuse can leave you stranded, but it’s easily avoidable.
-Carry spare fuses for quick replacement.
-Two things: Confirm the type of fuses your tractor uses so you have the correct spares.
-If a fuse keeps blowing, that’s an indicator of a bigger issue you’ll will want to fix ASAP.
+A blown fuse can leave you stranded, but it’s easily avoidable by carrying spare fuses for quick replacement.
+There are two things to remember, though.
+First, confirm the type of fuses your tractor uses so you have the correct spares.
+Second, if a fuse keeps blowing, that may indicate a more serious issue you’ll want to fix as soon as possible.

 36. Spare fuel filters

 Fuel filters clog up or get contaminated with bad fuel over time.
-Being able to replace one on the go keeps you rolling and keeps your fuel mileage high by removing blockages and contaminants from the fuel line.
+Replacing one on the go keeps you rolling and your fuel mileage high by removing blockages and contaminants from the fuel line.

 37. Fuel filter wrench

-To replace fuel filters, you need the right wrench.
-There are adjustable ones, but they usually have a narrow range.
+To replace fuel filters, you need the correct wrench.
+There are adjustable options, but they usually have a narrow range.
 Check that you have the proper wrench before you hit the road.

 38. Extra belts and hoses

-If possible, carry extra belts and hoses so you can quickly replace them on the road if you need to.
-If you can’t carry the exact replacement hoses, carry universal hose replacements in varying sizes so you can make emergency fixes.
+If possible, carry extra belts and hoses so you can quickly replace them on the road.
+If you can’t carry the exact replacement hoses, store universal hose replacements in varying sizes so you can make emergency fixes.

 39. Ice scrapers and snow brushes